canonical-ols/snapstore-snap-docs/en/trouble.md

 ### Known issues

-1. The `snap download` command doesn't do the download of the snap through snapd service, and therefore doesn't know about the Snap Enterprise Proxy and will try to fetch the snap directly.
+1. The `snap download` command doesn't do the download of the snap through snapd service, and therefore doesn't know about the Snap Store Proxy and will try to fetch the snap directly.
 [Forum thread](https://forum.snapcraft.io/t/improvements-in-snap-download/1422)
 2. Need to be root when configuring the snap proxy.